garh305111/AI-CUP-2023-SPRING--/README.md

 ### License

-Specify the project's license information.
+This project is licensed under the MIT License.
+See the LICENSE file for more information.